 - If Site Recovery Manager is running in a virtual machine and the virtual machine fails, can Site Recovery Manager still execute failover?

 Execution of recovery does not depend on the vCenter Server or Site Recovery Manager Service at the protected site.
-However, recovery does depend on having a running vCenter Server and Site Recovery Manager Service at the recovery site.
-When the Site Recovery Manager Service is running in a virtual machine, vSphere High Availability can be used to restart the Site Recovery Manager virtual machine in the event of a physical server failure.
+However, recovery depends on a running vCenter Server and Site Recovery Manager Service at the recovery site.
+When the Site Recovery Manager Service is running in a virtual machine, vSphere High Availability can be used to restart the Site Recovery Manager virtual machine in case of a host failure.

-- How does Site Recovery Manager handle loss of network connectivity between sites?
+- How does Site Recovery Manager handle the loss of network connectivity between sites?